Blunt Talk

-Blunt Talk is an American sitcom on the Starz cable network starring Patrick Stewart, created by Jonathan Ames, and executive produced by Seth MacFarlane.
+Blunt Talk is an American television sitcom on the Starz cable network starring Patrick Stewart, created by Jonathan Ames, and executive produced by Seth MacFarlane.
 The series' first two episodes were released online on August 15, 2015, and premiered on Starz on August 22, 2015.
 The first season concluded on October 24, 2015.

 Starz ordered 20 episodes, which were split into two seasons.
 The second season premiered on October 2, 2016, and concluded on December 11, 2016.
 On December 20, 2016, the show was cancelled after two seasons.

 Premise

 The show follows British newscaster Walter Blunt who moves to Los Angeles with the intention of conquering American nightly cable news.
 His misguided decisions on and off the air prove that his ultimate ambitions will be difficult to achieve.

 Blunt's name was taken from the minor character Sir Walter Blunt in William Shakespeare's Henry IV, Part 1, which was Stewart's first role with the Royal Shakespeare Company.